Mahrous-Gamal/MySQL-Cheat-Sheet/README.md

 ## What is MySQL?
 * MySQL is a relational database management system
-* MySQL is open-source
-* MySQL is free
+* MySQL is open-source and free
 * MySQL is ideal for both small and large applications
 * MySQL is very fast, reliable, scalable, and easy to use
 * MySQL is cross-platform